KuzneY2K/fs-journal/notes/10-vue.md

 params will be api/endpoint?creatorId={profileId}
 when passing an id into function use route.params.whateverId ^^ make sure to initialize state so that the previous data isnt staying for a bit

+elvis operator keeps stuff from being accessd if its null